Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$: Results

 \subsection{Magnetic Hamiltonian}

-Having confirmed that \pcto exhibits the characteristic features of a quantum spin liquid, we now investigate the origins of this behaviour by deriving the exchange interactions.
+Having confirmed that \pcto exhibits features characteristic of a quantum spin liquid, we now investigate the origins of this behaviour by deriving the exchange interactions.
 For this purpose, we employ density functional theory (DFT).
-The resulting values of the interaction strengths are plotted as a function of the onsite interaction ``$U$'' in Figure~\ref{Figure:1}c for $U{=}5.5$~eV to $8$~eV as this range spans the usual values for Cu$^{2+}$.
+The resulting values of the interaction strengths are plotted as a function of the onsite interaction $U$ in Fig.~\ref{Figure:1}c for $U=5.5$~eV to $8$~eV as this range spans the usual values for Cu$^{2+}$.
 We find that all the interactions are antiferromagnetic.
-In contrast to previous DFT calculations where the hyperkagome interaction $J_{2}$ was found to be much stronger than the other interactions~\cite{Koteswararao2014}, we find that the two frustrated interactions $J_{1}$ and $J_{2}$ are of almost equal strength and are significantly stronger than the chain interactions $J_{3}$ and $J_{4}$.
+In contrast to previous perturbation theory based DFT calculations where the hyperkagome interaction $J_{2}$ was found to be much stronger than the other interactions~\cite{Koteswararao2014}, our significantly better approach of energy mapping within DFT reveals that the two frustrated interactions $J_{1}$ and $J_{2}$ are of almost equal strength and are significantly stronger than the chain interactions $J_{3}$ and $J_{4}$.
 The combined effect of $J_{1}$ and $J_{2}$ is to couple the Cu$^{2+}$ ions into a highly frustrated three-dimensional network of corner-sharing triangles similar to the hyperkagome lattice ($J_{2}$ only) but with a higher density of triangles.
 In the hyperkagome lattice each magnetic ion participates in two corner-sharing triangles, while in \pcto each Cu$^{2+}$ ion participates in three triangles resulting in a higher connectivity - we name this lattice the hyper-hyperkagome.
 An important difference between these two lattices is the size of the smallest possible closed loops (beyond the triangles) around which the spins can resonate.
-The hyperkagome lattice consists of interconnected loops of 10 spins.
-The hyper-hyperkagome can also be viewed as interconnected loops which however are smaller, consisting of 6 spins as is the case for the 2D kagome lattice (see Figure~\ref{Figure:1}a).
-As shown in Figure~\ref{Figure:1}c, the values of the exchange interactions decrease as the value of $U$ increases.
+The hyperkagome lattice consists of interconnected loops of $10$ spins.
+The hyper-hyperkagome can also be viewed as interconnected loops, however, with the smallest connecting $4$ spins and another consisting of 6 spins.
+For comparison, the 2D kagome has smallest loops of 6 spins (see Fig.~\ref{Figure:1}a).
+As shown in Fig.~\ref{Figure:1}c, the values of the exchange interactions decrease as the value of $U$ increases.
 For each value of $U$ the resulting set of interactions strengths can be used to calculate the Curie-Weiss temperature $\theta_{\rm CW}$.
-Since DC susceptibility measurements yield $\theta_{\rm CW}=-22$~K~\cite{Koteswararao2014,Khuntia2016}, we use $U{=}7.5$~eV (corresponding to $\theta_{\rm CW}=-23$~K) giving interaction sizes $J_{1}{=}1.13$~meV, $J_{2}{=}1.07$~meV, $J_{3}{=}0.59$~meV, and $J_{4}{=}0.12$~meV.
+Since DC susceptibility measurements yield $\theta_{\rm CW}=-22$~{\rm K}~\cite{Koteswararao2014,Khuntia2016}, we use $U=7.5$~eV (corresponding to $\theta_{\rm CW}=-23$~{\rm K}) giving interaction sizes $J_{1}=1.13$~meV, $J_{2}=1.07$~meV, $J_{3}=0.59$~meV, and $J_{4}=0.12$~meV ($J_{1}{:}J_{2}{:}J_{3}{:}J_{4}\approx 1{:}1{:}0.5{:}0.1$).
+These values are significantly different from the reported ratio $J_{1}{:}J_{2}{:}J_{3}=0.54{:}1{:}0.77$ given in Ref.~\cite{Koteswararao2014} (Supplementary Note 6).